DCC-EX/dcc-ex.github.io/docs/ex-rail/overview.rst

 Things You Can Do With EX-RAIL
 ==============================

-- Create "Routes" which set multiple turnouts and signals at the press of a button in WebThrottle-EX or EngineDriver (other WiThrottle-compatible throttles are available)
+- Create "Routes" which set multiple turnouts and signals at the press of a button in |EX-WT| or EngineDriver (other WiThrottle-compatible throttles are available)
 - Automatically drive multiple trains simultaneously, and manage complex interactions such as single line working and crossovers by setting up "Automations"
 - Drive trains manually, and hand a train over to an Automation
 - Animate accessories such as lights, crossings, or cranes